komali2/blog/content/posts/onebag/index.md

 and I have a lot of things I feel superior about so that's saying something.

-Do you *enjoy* having your first experience in a new and wondrous country be dragging a massive cart around its hard to navigate streets?
-Is it *fun* missing out on your first hour or two of experiences because you've got to base the first half of your first day getting all your bullshit to the hotel?
+Do you *enjoy* having your first experience in a new and wondrous country be dragging a massive cart around alien streets?
+Is it *fun* missing out on your first three hours in a new country because you've got to spend the first half of your first day getting all your bullshit to the hotel?
 Do you like stuffing all your crap into the corners of restaurants while pissed off foreign waiters barely tolerate your presence?